-From Nursery, where students begin the process of fundamental skill development in a fun, yet challenging environment, to the Sixth Form who represent the school at local, national and international level sport is an integral part of school life at BST.
+From Nursery, where students begin the process of fundamental skill development in a fun, yet challenging environment, to the Senior School who represent the school at local, national and international level sport is an integral part of school life at BST.

 Lessons are taught by experienced, fully committed specialist staff, who share the same philosophy of installing a lifelong love of sport and physical activity in their students.
 It is the goal of the PE department that all students make progress and are given the chance to experience a range of opportunities both within and beyond the curriculum.